HookyQR/VSCodeBeautify/.github/CONTRIBUTING.md

 If this isn't the problem, go ahead and log an issue.
 Or better yet, if you know how to fix the problem, submit a pull request.

-If you want to start hacking away, please check out [VSCode Hello World Extension](https://code.visualstudio.com/docs/extensions/example-hello-world) first.
+If you want to start hacking away, please check out [js-beautify for VS Code](https://github.com/HookyQR/VSCodeBeautify) first.
 The first steps to editing this extensions are:

 1. Fork this repo!
 2. git clone your repo into your working project directory